Staff and Governors

 School Development Plan (SDP)

-The School Development Plan is presented for approval by the Headteacher, at the first Full Governing Board meeting in October.
-The Governing Board receives updates from the Headteacher on the progress of its implementation at the subsequent termly meetings and receives curricular updates from subject coordinators on a pre-planned cycle.
+The School Development Plan is presented for approval by the Headteacher, at the second Local Governing Board meeting in October.
+The Governing Board receives updates from the Headteacher on the progress of its implementation at the subsequent termly meetings.

-The Curriculum and Standards Committee meets termly.
-This committee scrutinizes progress data for each class in school and receives reports from the Headteacher, Deputy Headteacher and from time to time, other staff, on curricular progress and developments.
-Though there are specific governors assigned to this committee, any governors are welcome to attend.
+The Standards and Safeguarding Committee meets termly.
+This committee scrutinises progress data for each class in school and receives reports from the Headteacher and from time to time, other staff, on curricular progress, attainment and developments.

 Assessment data is presented and explained so that governors are able to establish and maintain a firm grasp of the standards and progress achieved on a class-by-class basis by children throughout the school, giving an opportunity to governors to question and challenge the school’s leaders on the impact of their work and to compare the school’s outcomes against all other and similar schools in Tameside and nationally.

-On planned cycles, this committee also receives curricular reports from subject coordinators and reviews and updates policies.
+On planned cycles, this committee also receives pastoral and attendance reports and reviews and updates policies.

 Financial Management & Monitoring

-The Finance and Personnel Committee meets termly, immediately before the termly Full Governing Body meeting, to review the impact of financial planning and to scrutinize and plan the allocation of resources for the current and future years.
+The governing body meets termly, at the LGB meeting for Strategic Planning, Finance and Resources, to review the impact of financial planning and to scrutinize and plan the allocation of resources for the current and future years.
 This includes budget costs of materials, of the physical environment of the school, of running costs and staffing costs and salaries.

-The Chair of the Finance Committee meets with Mrs Chadwick, the School Business Manager, ahead of this meeting to scrutinize the school’s financial position.
+The link governor for Finance (Mr Lowe) meets with Mrs Murray, the School Business Manager, ahead of this meeting to scrutinize the school’s financial position.

 The governing body statement of behaviour principles